Get in touch

 • What Is Expected of Me, If I Join the Amelia-1 Study?

 Why join a clinical trial?
-You get special attention!
+You help get new treatments to other breast cancer patients and you get special attention!

 But first things first.
 If you meet the basic criteria, and you and your oncologist think this study may be good for you, you will be given a Patient Consent Form that explains everything to you about the Study and what’s expected of you.
 If you agree, you sign the form, and then you’ll be screened more thoroughly.